dodderingstalwart/carnac/README.md

 * Go version 1.21 or higher
 * Git
 * SQL database like
-    * Mariadb or MySQL 8.0 or higher
+    * Mariadb/MySQL 8.0 or higher
     * SQLite 3
     * PostgreSQL 12.0 or higher